 You’ll find three general types of pea plants that you can add to your garden.
 Of course, there are many varieties in each broad type.

-- Sweet Peas have inedible pods, so you need to shell them before cooking or eating.
+This type of peas has inedible pods, so you need to shell them before cooking or eating.
 It takes time to shell these sweet peas, often called garden peas, then you can eat the inside peas raw or cooked.

-- Snap Peas have edible pods with full-size peas.
+These have edible pods with full-size peas.
 These are the best of both worlds!

 Within these categories, you can find bush or pole peas.
 Bush peas only reach a maximum of 30 inches of height, but they do spread out more.
 Pole peas can grow taller than three feet tall and require a support system.